 We also tell our client’s story.
 We put the facts in context.
 We help everybody understand the current and future struggle that comes from these injuries — and we make it clear that we intend to pursue the highest level of compensation possible.

-If you were bitten by a dog, let Claim Your JusticeTM help.
-Contact us today at (847) 434-3555 to schedule a free initial consultation with one of our skilled Chicago personal injury attorneys.
+If you were bitten by a dog, let SJ Injury Law help.
+Contact our law firm today at 847-434-3555 to schedule a free initial consultation with one of our skilled Schaumburg personal injury attorneys.

 Client injured by a distracted driver who was texting at the time…